dudintv/dudin.tv/content/articles/vizrt-script-1.md

 ```

 Note:
 * pi_omo variable is unusual datatype like Double or String.
-PluginInstance is object that repesents a plugin.
-You can find all possible objects in documentation.
+PluginInstance objects that represent a plugin.
+You can find all possible objects in the documentation.
 There is written certain datatype of function return.
-* because PluginInstance is the uviversal datatype of any plugins, it haven't directly acccess to "vis_con" properties.
-Unfirtunatelly it's not possible to write ~~```pi_omo.vis_con = 3```~~.
+* because PluginInstance is the universal datatype of any plugins, it hasn't directly access to "vis_con" properties.
+Unfortunately, it's not possible to write ~~```pi_omo.vis_con = 3```~~.
 Therefore, it lets use build-in function of setting up the parameter of integer type ```SetParameterInteger("vis_con", 3)```.
 The order of the input values is in the documentation.

-There is not possible to create yourown new type object. :( We can say that all object reflects some existing entity of VizEngine or scene.
+There is not possible to create your own new type object. :( We can say that all object reflects some existing entity of VizEngine or scene.
 But you can create your own structures!
-Structure is the same as an object... but it have only properties, without functions.
+The structure is the same as an object... but it has only properties, without functions.
 Details and examples later (or take a look in the documentation). _The need for structures is really rare in scripts._

 <a name="callback"></a>
 ## 7. Callback function (Event)

-_This isn't basic thing.
+_This isn't a basic thing.
 But using of events we met very often into the vizrt scripts and you should know them from the beginning._

-Callback function is a function that is called automatically by external event.
+The callback function is a function that is called automatically by an external event.
 VizEngine tries to find in your script the appropriate function in the event moment.
-If VizEngine find it then calling it.
-Therefore, format of callback functions is so strong.
-You can't change name of function and order input data.
-But there is a litle convinient.
+If VizEngine finds it then calling it.
+Therefore, the format of callback functions is so strong.
+You can't change the name of function and order input data.
+But there is a little convenient.
 Full list of all possible callback function is right at hand.
-Thus, you don't need you remember them.
+Thus, you don't need you to remember them.

 ### List of avaliable callbacks

 <media-image name="EventList.png" />

-Of cource, you can call callback functions by hand if it need.
+Of course, you can call callback functions by hand if it needs.
 For example, there is ```OnInit()```  function where must be placed start assigns.
-This code will be launched automatically just after start the script and after scene loading.
+This code will be launched automatically just after starting the script and after scene loading.
 If I need to set variables to defaults I can call ```OnInit()``` where I want in my code.
-I do that usually when I want to refresh links to container and properties from script interface.
+I do that usually when I want to refresh links to container and properties from the script interface.
 Any changing of interface calls callback function ```OnParameterChanged()```.
 I just put ```OnInit()``` into the ```OnParameterChanged()```:

 ```basic
 Sub OnInit()